connorblask/MIPS-Single-Cycle-Processor/README.md

 # MIPS-Single-Cycle-Processor
 This repo contains a single cycle MIPS processor I made.
+All files are availible to use as a reference or learning tool.<br/>
+The "Subcircuits" folder is not required to run or view the Single Cycle MIPS Processor.
+It is there for extra documentation.<br/>
-All files are availible to use as a reference or learning tool.<br/>For information regarding control values, karnaugh maps, or branch logic, please see MIPS-Control-Table.xlsx
+For information regarding control values, karnaugh maps, or branch logic, please see MIPS-Control-Table.xlsx <br/>

 ## How to use
 1. Download the latest version of jdk (you can find that [here](https://www.oracle.com/java/technologies/downloads/))